July Birthstone

 Ruby

-The king of precious stones — a gem of passion, protection, and unrivaled fire
+The king of precious stones.
+A gem of passion, protection, and fire.

 Quick answer: The birthstone for July is Ruby.

-Ruby is both the modern and traditional birthstone for July, celebrated for its intense red color, extraordinary hardness, and centuries-old reputation as the most powerful of all precious stones.
+Ruby is both the modern and traditional birthstone for July, known for its intense red color, exceptional hardness, and long-standing reputation as one of the four precious stones.

 Birthstone